calliope-project/calliope/docs/user_defined_math/customise.md

 ## Adding your parameters to the YAML schema

-Our YAML schema are used to validate user inputs.
+Our YAML schemas are used to validate user inputs.
 The model definition schema includes metadata on all our pre-defined parameters, which you can find rendered in our [reference page][model-definition-schema].

 When you add your own math you are likely to be adding new parameters to the model.